rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

-Paul and Timothy, servants of Christ Jesus, To all the saints in Christ Jesus who are at Philippi, with the overseers and deacons : ^0101
+Paul and Timothy, servants of Christ Jesus,To all the saints in Christ Jesus who are at Philippi, with the overseers and deacons: ^0101

 Grace to you and peace from God our Father and the Lord Jesus Christ. ^0102